Norway arrests man for espionage

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-OSLO: Norway’s intelligence service said on Monday its agents had arrested a Norwegian man suspected of providing state secrets to a foreign power.
+OSLO: Norway´s intelligence service said Monday its agents had arrested a Norwegian man suspected of providing state secrets to a foreign power.